John Dill Robertson: 1918 Spanish flu pandemic

 Robertson suggested commuters walk whenever it was possible in order to avoid overcrowding in public transportation.
 Laws were passed which banned public spitting and which outlawed smoking on L trains.

 On October 1, Robertson ordered a virtual quarantine for all those diagnosed, ordering that they remain at home and have no visitors.

 The city waited until cases spiked before closing most public gathering spaces.
 An Emergency Commission formed to deal with the pandemic.
-On October 12, the Emergency Commission ordered the cessation of public dancing, determining this necessary due to the "close contact between dancers, the exercise of the dance and the frequent chilling of the body that is to follow”.
+On October 12, the Emergency Commission ordered the cessation of public dancing, determining this necessary due to the "close contact between dancers, the exercise of the dance and the frequent chilling of the body that is to follow".
 On October 15, theaters, cinemas, skating rinks, night schools, and lodge halls were ordered closed.
 On October 18, the commission finally ordered, "all public gatherings not essential to the war, such as banquets, conventions, lectures, social affairs, athletic contests, of a public nature stopped.
 Music, cabarets and other entertainments stopped in restaurants and cafes.
-Crowding prohibited in poolrooms, saloons, etc." The 18th, incidentally, happened to be the peak of the pandemic in Chicago.
+Crowding prohibited in poolrooms, saloons, etc." October 18, incidentally, happened to be the peak of the pandemic in Chicago.
+Interim Police Chief Alcock pledge to strictly enforce the health measures.

 Churches were permitted, amid the pandemic, to continue holding services, as they were viewed as essential to morale.
 Robertson, however, requested that church services be short, that windows be kept open throughout the services, and that congregations quickly leave for home as soon as services ended.

 On October 12 the Emergency Commission recommended that the Chicago Surface Lines leave streetcar front doors open in order to allow a constant stream of fresh air to enter the cabins.
 They did not stop a Liberty bond parade from being held the same day, believing it had been too late to cancel it.

 The pandemic's worst impact in Chicago was roughly a month long.
 By October 21, Chicago had received 100,000 doses of influenza vaccine.

 In November, by which time the Spanish Flu had already greatly infected much of the population and had begun to recede, restrictions were loosened.
 One ban implemented during the pandemic which remained following it was a prohibition of smoking on public transportation.